pgularski/pysm/README.md

 There's usually one problem with them, though - quite often they have too much magic under the hood.
 Specifically, they tend to add methods to a subject object, for instance.
 Using dynamic method creation seems apealing at first glance and it looks very well in simple demo examples.
 Yet the more mature the project gets the higher the risk someone is going to get bitten with this very feature.
 I have learned it the hard way.
 In most cases you don't want a dynamic property or method creation in your objects.
 And the further you get and more customers you have and APIs stabilise the more painful it gets when you realise you didn't want a certain item added to your instance in the first place.
 And then your dynamic code clashes with the API but it's too late to remove the dynamic code someone's relying on.

 That said, explicit is better than implicit.
 And simple is better than complex.
 These are the main ideas behind this (yet another) state machine implementation.
 And also, debugging the state machine itself and code that uses it is a breeze.

+Also I wanted a solution that:
+- can give one nearly the State Pattern feeling but is way more flexible
+- it's easy to use
+- accepts any type of event, i.e. one can add a handler for '%' character and bind it to a function (many libraries require an event to be a string that is converted dynamically to a function name which is then bound to an object).
+This makes string parsing simpler, no need to translate your input to something that a machine would understand.

 # Examples